OpenDSU/docssite/pages/concepts/BDNS (RFC-022).md

 A period when the community can review the RFC (comment Docs).

-**Document Maintainers: Andi Gabriel Tan 2022.
+**Document Maintainers: Andi Gabriel Tan 2024.
 List of other contributors in Annex.
 1.**

 **Copyright: MIT license**

- **Copyright**
-Copyright © 2018-2022 Axiologic Research and Contributors.
+ **Copyright** © 2018-2024 Axiologic Research and Contributors.

 This document is licensed under [MIT license.](https://en.wikipedia.org/wiki/MIT_License)

 <details open markdown="block">